TurboGears/tg2docs/docs/index.rst

 TurboGears 2 is a reinvention of the TurboGears project to take advantage of new components, and to provide a fully customizable :term:`WSGI` (Web Server Gateway Interface) stack.
-TurboGears 2 is now built on Pylons - and you can find out more about the history and why this change was made how:ref:`whatsnew`.
 From the beginning TurboGears was designed to be a Full Stack framework built from best-of-breed components.
 New components have been released which improved on the ones in the original TGstack, and the Python web world has been increasingly designed around WSGI.